oSoWoSo/disroot-howto/pages/04.Communication/01.Email/03.Webmail/docs.en.md

 |![](en/note.png) **NOTE**|
 |:--:|
-|Remeber to back up the codes in a safe place **other than your phone**.
-Really.<br>Because if, let's say, you lose or break it and you can't recover the codes, there's no way to regain access to the account.
+|Remember to back up the codes in a safe place **other than your phone**.
+Seriously.<br>Because if, let's say, you lose or break it and you can't recover the codes, there's no way to regain access to the account.

 ## Folders
 ![](en/10.folders_settings.png)